tvilight4/MyBlog/docs/index.md

 Assessment Tool

 The first milestone was successfully categorizing Participant ID, Session ID, Age, and Sex.
 Following this, we worked on categorizing Diagnosis and Assessment Tool.

+Working on the categorization part included selection of the optimum model by testing the responses given by various models,the optimum utilisation of the best possible tools from langchain etc
+The details of which can be found [here](page2.md).

 Prompt templates were extensively used and proved to be a critical component for the efficient functioning of the project.
 The prompt template for the first four categories included examples of inputs and how the LLM should respond.
 This approach worked well for the first four categories, but the LLM became confused when examples for Diagnosis and Assessment were included in the same prompt template.
 To address this, two additional prompt templates were created—one for identifying Diagnosis and the other for Assessments.
 These templates included descriptions of the respective categories and instructions to return a "yes" or "no," which was then used for categorization.